|

 • In a mixing bowl with an electric mixer, beat the butter and sugar until light and fluffy.

-• Add the egg and vanilla and beat until well blended.
+• Add the eggs and vanilla extract and beat until well blended.

 • Add the flour and salt.
 With the mixer on low speed, beat until well mixed.

-• Bake for 9 to 11 minutes, or until the cookies are lightly browned around the edges.
+• Use a cookie scoop or tablespoon to drop the dough onto the prepared baking sheets, spacing them about 2 inches apart.
+Bake for 9 to 11 minutes, or until the cookies are lightly browned around the edges.

 • Remove the cookies to racks to cool.